google/turbinia/docs/user/install-gke.md

     ```
 * Once complete, apply the changes through
   * `kubectl -n monitoring apply -f manifests/grafana-deployment.yaml`
+* To get the Turbinia Application & Healthcheck dashboard to show, first run the `gen.yaml.sh` if haven't done so already in the setting up Prometheus section.
+    * `cd monitoring/k8s && ./gen-yaml.sh`
+* Then apply the dashboards to the monitoring namespace.
+    * `kubectl -n monitoring apply -f monitoring/k8s/grafana/*`
 * To connect to the Grafana dashboard, run the following command
     * ```kubectl -n monitoring port-forward svc/grafana 11111:3000```
 ### Email Notifications